 Here are some of my first impressions and photographs I took in Shanghai, where I'm based this summer.

 How did it start?
 After I've experienced living in Europe and the US, I began to wonder: how's life in the east?
 As nothing beats a hands-on experience on that front, I was keen to see it on my own.
 This tendency escalated after I moved from the US to the Netherlands, which turned out to be a disaster.
-I even considered dropping everything and hitchhike somewhere towards Kazakhstan for a year.
+I even considered dropping everything and hitchhiking somewhere towards Kazakhstan for a year.
 But then I settled in Scotland and things, for once, turned great, so I put the idea of going east on hold.
-Fast forward, Since May, I had a crazy busy time: I spoke at a British Council's conference in London; set up an exhibition of my photographs; travelled through 8 countries for a budget under 50 quid, visited friends and family... but importantly for this story, I was wondering whether to stay over the summer in Scotland or to go back to London, where it's a tad easier to get a job.
+Fast forward, as this summer approached, I didn't have anything scheduled.
+I wondered whether to stay in Scotland or go back to London, where it's a tad easier to get a decent job.

-This question got suddenly sorted itself as I stumbled over an opportunity in China.
-I did my math and figured that for less money that I'd have to pay for just one month's rent in the UK, I could get flights and accommodation for two months in here.
-No further thinking required, I didn't renew my apt contract in Scotland, moved out my stuff into storage, and set off to Paris — a city that offered the cheapest fare to Shanghai.
+This question got suddenly sorted itself as I stumbled over a fab-looking opportunity in China.
+The idea of the east was back!
+I did my math and figured that for less money than I'd have to pay for a month of rent in the UK, I could get flights and accommodation for two months in China.
+No further thinking required, I didn't renew my apt contract in Scotland, moved out my stuff into storage, and set off to Paris — a city that offered the cheapest fare from Europe to Shanghai at that time.
 Just like that:

-Just as I've arrived, I went to see the surroundings.
+Here we are, I am in Shanghai for the foreseeable future.
+So much to explore here!
+And so, I started just as I arrived.
 The pics in this article are from the first few walks I did around.
 So, what have I found out...

-Locals exercise a lot.
+Locals exercise a lot, and therefore look in good shape.
 After the sunset, it seems like pretty much everyone goes at least for a walk.
-It is actually very exciting, I joined them every day so far.
+It is actually very exciting; I joined them every day so far.
+The environment reflects this: there are frequent playgrounds and outdoor gyms.

-Scooters are a popular way of transportation here; there are tons of them.
-And well, they don't necessarily go by traffic rules.
-So you better have your eyes open..
+Scooters are an extremely popular way of transportation here.
+There are tons of them, and well, they don't necessarily go by traffic rules.

 Another common way to get around is to use bikes.